mcongrove/ChariTi/README.md

 * Please _do not_ use the `master` branch; instead, use the next release branch
 * Contributions will only be accepted as __pull requests__
 * If you plan on taking on an [Issue](https://github.com/mcongrove/ChariTi/issues), leave a comment so no one else duplicates your work
-* Be sure to pull the lastest code before submitting a pull request; conflicting merges may be rejected
+* Be sure to pull the latest code before submitting a pull request; conflicting merges may be rejected
 * Poorly written or inefficient contributions will be rejected; it's not personal, we still love you
 * If you follow the coding standards established in our existing code, we'll love you even more
-	* We've included JS Beautifier in this project; it automatically runs before each time you compile to keep code uniform and beautiful
+	* We've included JS Beautifier in this project; it automatically runs each time you compile to keep code uniform and beautiful

 Where do I start?
 -----------------